 For instance, an open bite – when the upper and lower teeth don’t touch – can lead to serious issues such as TMJD (temporomandibular joint disorder), which affects the muscles and joints between the base of the skull and the lower jaw.
 Other issues that Invisalign can fix include gaps between teeth, crowded teeth, overbites, under bites and cross bites.

 Invisalign aligners deliver the precise level of pressure necessary to move your teeth at the right time and in the right place.
 This force is generated by how the aligner fits over your teeth.
+Green Tree Dental adds another benefit of Invisalign, "Using state-of-the-art technology, each set of aligners gently moves your teeth closer to straighter smile so you can see the progress as you go."
 Virtually invisible, Invisalign aligners look similar to the trays that are used for whitening teeth and are made from thermoplastic material specially developed for the Invisalign process.

 A series of aligners are customized for each patient to move the teeth over the course of the treatment in a sequence decided by your orthodontist.
 Each aligner makes small adjustments to the alignment of your teeth, gradually shifting them from their original position.
 At first, each aligner may seem a little tight.
 This is because it’s been designed to fit the position your teeth need to be in at the end of that particular aligner.

 Rejuvenating Your Smile